 I sat writing this post in the midst of recovery from my first ever event where I was a literal beer judge.

-Yes, it is a real thing, and yes, you do end up drinking a lot of beer.
-For myself and my esteemed fellow judges, that meant 20 different beers.
+Yes, it is a real thing.
+Yes, you do drink (a lot) of beer.
+To be specific, my esteemed fellow judges & I, had to ‘taste test’ 20 different beers.

 From salty goses to red ales, it was quite an experience to try twenty different visions of beer as interpreted by Vietnamese homebrewers!

-The experience of being an (absolute novice) beer judge for the first time was unforgettable and was a welcome distraction from the epidemic boiling away outside.
+The experience of being an (absolute) novice beer judge for the first time was unforgettable.
+It was a welcome distraction from the epidemic boiling away outside.

 Introducing The Brewing Project Vietnam